cisco-en-programmability/terraform-provider-dnacenter/docs/resources/user.md

 subcategory: ""
 description: |-
   It manages create, read and update operations on User and Roles.
-  Add a new user for Cisco DNA Center systemUpdate a user for Cisco DNA Center system
+  Add a new user for Cisco DNA Center System.Update a user for Cisco DNA Center System.
 ---

 # dnacenter_user (Resource)

 It manages create, read and update operations on User and Roles.

-- Add a new user for Cisco DNA Center system
+- Add a new user for Cisco DNA Center System.

-- Update a user for Cisco DNA Center system
+- Update a user for Cisco DNA Center System.

 ## Example Usage

 ```terraform
 resource "dnacenter_user" "example" {
   provider = dnacenter

   parameters {

     email      = "string"